 While age is usually an obstacle to finding a job, oddly enough it is actually an advantage in the appliance repair business for several reasons:

 - First, customers assume I have years of experience from the moment they open the door, and I can bypass the usual “newbie” scrutiny.
-With the confidence I gained by studying Uncle Harry’s course and relying on his support network while out in the field, all I have to do is keep my mouth shut that I’ve only been at it a short time, fix the appliance and be on my way.
+With the confidence, I gained by studying Uncle Harry’s course and relying on his support network while out in the field, all I have to do is keep my mouth shut that I’ve only been at it a short time, fix the appliance and be on my way.
 If the customer is satisfied, that’s all that matters, and no one ever needs to know the truth.

 - Second, with my lifelong work experience, I don’t have a tendency to make some of the common business mistakes younger people often make.
 For example, I avoided overspending on my startup business in the first year.
 I did not lease a storefront or an office but worked out of my home instead, I used my personal car as a service vehicle, and I only advertised for free on the internet.
 Because I knew to proceed with caution, my business now has solid roots and continues to be successful.

 - Third, years of dealing with people have been the foundation of my first class customer service.
 I get great reviews on internet search sites because I know how to treat people.
 I know not to focus on making money, but on taking care of my customers.
-These common sense ideas are not new, but they are learned and reinforced over time.
+These common-sense ideas are not new, but they are learned and reinforced over time.

 With running my own appliance repair business, I do not have to worry about getting hired by someone else and competing in the marketplace with younger applicants.
 I can also control the volume of calls I take, so I don’t have to work at a pace that would kill most guys my age.
-And, all my years and wisdom are an asset that give me an edge, rather than a liability to be hidden or excused.
+And, all my years and wisdom are an asset that gives me an edge, rather than a liability to be hidden or excused.

 I am grateful every day not only for an opportunity to work for a living, but to actually make enough income to start thinking about and planning for retirement again.